tailcallhq/tailcallhq.github.io/docs/client-tuning.md

 ### poolMaxIdlePerHost

-The max number of idle connections each host will maintain.
+The max number of idle connections each host will maintain, defaulting to `60`.

 ```graphql showLineNumbers
 schema